-Sarah will be starting a postdoctoral fellowship in the Patek lab Fall 2017.
+Sarah is a postdoctoral fellow in the Patek lab.
 She earned her BA in Biology from Cornell University and her PhD in Population Biology from the University of California, Davis.
 Sarah uses morphological, functional, phylogenomic, and comparative approaches to understand the patterns underlying and processes shaping biodiversity on macroevolutionary timescales.
 A common theme that runs throughout is how novel and extreme functional morphologies work, evolve, and subsequently influence morphological diversification.
 For instance, Sarah’s doctoral research focused on the study of innovations in suction feeding in syngnathiform fishes (seahorses, pipefish, trumpetfish, and relatives).
 In the Patek lab, Sarah will be working on the evolution and mechanics of extreme movements in biology.